 Which may initially sound like a good thing, right?
 People have more direct access to the hearing aids of their choice.
 The problem is that there are some significant drawbacks to shopping for hearing aids online.
 And if you aren’t even aware of those drawbacks, what looks like a good deal can quickly devolve into a bad situation.

 But you can also find proper hearing aids online.
-Whether through official channels or resellers (you can find used hearing aids on eBay, for example), there’s no shortage of options.
+Whether through professional channels or resellers (you can find used hearing aids on eBay, for example), there’s no shortage of options.
 And the prices look very appealing.

 So when you hop on the web and you get your used pair of bargain hearing aids for less than $50, it can feel like sweet, sweet victory.
 Until you actually pop the devices in your ears.
 That’s when your bargain hunting might come back to bite you.

-Drawbacks of Bargain Shopping
+Drawbacks of bargain shopping

 There’s something exciting about getting a package in the mail.
 It’s like a little taste of the holidays, no matter what time of year it is!
 But there are a few reasons why this particular bargain package could become a little disappointing.

 - They don’t work: When you purchase a pair of bargain hearing aids from eBay, there’s no guarantee they’ll actually work.
 Hearing aids are pretty sophisticated, and if the pair you bought were damaged in transit or even dropped by the previous owner, there may be damage.
-When you invest in a pair of hearing aids from a provider, not only will you enjoy the peace of mind that comes with a manufacturer’s warranty, they will typically fit, test and service your hearing aid for you.
+When you invest in a pair of hearing aids from a provider, not only will you enjoy the peace of mind that comes with a manufacturer’s warranty, they will typically fit, test, and service your hearing aid for you.

 - The sound isn’t clear: Maybe the hearing aids work, and everything is louder, but nothing is clear.
 Somehow the sound is amplified but you can’t understand anything (we’ll talk about why that is in a bit).